EARL-BO: Reinforcement Learning for Multi-Step Lookahead, High-Dimensional Bayesian Optimization: Additional Results

 \section{Additional Results}

 In this section, we describe several ablation studies to characterize the proposed EARL-BO algorithm.
 Specifically, should the relative learning rate of RL be slower than that of the encoder?
 Does ``planning delusion'' occur only when the lookahead horizon is long?
 How stable is the RL training across BO iterations?
+Is permutation invariance important?

 \textbf{What is the effect of different learning rates?} Figure A1 shows two different cases for 8-D optimization of the Ackley function: first, when the learning rates for the RL and encoder modules are, respectively, (0.001, 0.01).
 This configuration is denoted as `standard.'
 We also reverse the learning rates to be (0.01, 0.001), respectively, which is indicated as `reverse.'
 Figure A1 shows that having a higher learning rate for the RL module leads to both unstable BO performance (as we can observe the increasing standard deviation over time), but also lower optimization performance.